Appeals court reinstates wrongful-death lawsuit in killing of Renee Davis, shot by deputies in 2016

-The Washington State Court of Appeals has reinstated a wrongful-death lawsuit against the King County Sheriff’s Office over the 2016 fatal shooting of Renee Davis, a 23-year-old pregnant mother of three, by deputies asked to check on her welfare.
+In a rare move, the Washington State Court of Appeals has reversed itself and reinstated a wrongful-death lawsuit against the King County Sheriff’s Office over the 2016 fatal shooting of Renee Davis, a 23-year-old pregnant mother of three, by deputies asked to check on her welfare.

 A three-member panel of judges from Division One of the Court of Appeals panel found that the trial judge erred in dismissing the claim based on a state law that prohibits people who were engaged in the commission of a felony from filing state personal injury claims.
-The sheriff’s office claimed that Davis had a handgun and pointed it at the deputies, which amounted to felony assault and precluded her survivors from filing a wrongful death claim.
+The Sheriff’s Office claimed that Davis had a handgun and pointed it at the deputies, which amounted to felony assault and precluded her survivors from filing a wrongful death claim.

 However, the Court of Appeals rejected that argument, saying a jury should be allowed to decide whether Davis actually had the intent to injure anyone — a requisite element to prove assault.
 Evidence developed during an investigation and inquest showed that Davis, a member of the Muckleshoot Indian Tribe, was suicidal, suffering from a mental crisis and that a handgun found near her body was unloaded.
 According to testimony, she stated, “It’s not even loaded” as she slumped over and fell off the bed after the deputies shot her.